bitbrain/bitbrain.github.io/_posts/2017-08-17-why-I-still-use-java-for-gamedev.md

 ---
 layout: post
 title: Why I still use Java for gamedev
+description: Yes, I use Java for gamedev, but why?
+Read it here.
 ---

 There is an technology, running on billions of devices every single day: Java.